idevchandra/iamchandra/_posts/my-mom-dad-and-my-homework/2019-10-19-my-mom-dad-and-my-homework.md

 For the last time before going to dinner, mom checked our homework.
 My sister was “let go” :) as she finished her home work properly.
 My turn!
 My homework looked neat I thought.
 Mom asked me to explain about lunar eclipse.
 I mumbled something.
 Sure, I spoke something.
 My mom asked me to speak clearly.
 I mumbled again.
 She understood that I did not understand eclipses at all.
 She explained what eclipse was, verbally.
 I did not get it.
 She explained again.
 I did not get it.
 I clearly remember my mom was wearing a lite sandal powder colored cotton [sari](https://en.wikipedia.org/wiki/Sari#Nivi_style).
 She put my book down.
 She explained by moving her hands in “space” asking me to imagine Sun here, Earth there and the Moon somewhere. :) I was lost in [space-dinner-time](https://en.wikipedia.org/wiki/Spacetime) continuum :).
 I did not understand it.

-> My idea of nine planets was like, standing where you are, we could point finger into the sky and say Sun, Mercury, Venus, Earth, Mars and so on. :/ For me, Earth was one more planet up above the sky in the outer space along with these other planets.
+> I feel dumb to say this.
+When I was a kid, my idea of nine planets was like, standing where you are, we could point finger into the sky and say Sun, Mercury, Venus, Earth, Mars and so on. :/ For me, Earth was one more planet up above the sky in the outer space along with these other planets.

 I was in my own thoughts and confusion in the space my mom created.
 I think there was too much gravity, so time ran slower.
 I could hear my mom was still explaining things to me.
 I came out of my dreams when my mom asked me “Did you understand it yet?”. :)